How to beat rising inflation

 Another way to get more bang for your buck in a world of rising prices is to check out some suppliers' reward schemes.

-For example, Electric Ireland has a partnership with SuperValue which allows you to get €5 off your bill every two months when you shop at the supermarket.
-It also offers deals on a range of shops and family activities.
+For example, Electric Ireland has a partnership with SuperValu which allows you to get €5 off your bill every two months when you shop at the supermarket.
+Electric Ireland's rewards programme also offers great deals on a range of shops and family activities.

 We're not saying you have to become a vegetarian or go vegan.
 But eating a bit less meat each week will be good for your diet, your pocket and the environment.